Everybody knows about the Zoo and the beaches in San Diego County. Here's a more comprehensive list of things to see/do in this area:

 US Navy – no doubt about it, San Diego has a very strong military presence.
 We have many Navy and Marines Corps bases here.
 You won't gain access to any of them without an ID card, but if you want to see a Navy ship, go to Navy Pier downtown where the US Midway (an old carrier) is permanently docked.
 You can take a tour.
 If you like ships, walk a little north of there to the Maritime Museum and check out the ships there.

 Hot days – sometimes San Diego can get pretty hot.
-We have a water park (The Wave in Vista, and another one (Knott's Soak City in Chula Vista.
+We have a water park (The Wave in Vista).

 Want to hike?
 Mission Trails Regional Park, just west of Santee, has trails of interest, as does Los Penasquitos Canyon Preserve just west of Poway.